 This specification of boundary conditions ensures accurate flow simulation and effective control through synthetic jets.
 Mathematically, the boundary conditions are written as:

-where, $\mathbf{n}$ denotes the normal vector, $U$ is the inflow velocity, and $f_{Q_i}$ represents the radial velocity profiles simulating the suction or injection of fluid by the jets.
+where $\mathbf{n}$ denotes the normal vector and $f_{Q_i}$ represents the radial velocity profiles simulating the suction or injection of fluid by the jets.
+Flow control is implemented through synthetic jet pairs positioned at the cylinder, as illustrated in~figure \ref{fig:figure1}(b).
+These synthetic jet pairs, denoted as $\Gamma_i$ $(i = 1,2)$, alternately inject and suction fluid to actively manipulate the surrounding flow field.

-To thoroughly investigate the impact of synthetic jets positioning on flow control performance around a circular cylinder, a series of experiments is conducted, employing various jet configurations: one pair, two pairs, and three pairs of jets.
-In the single-pair configuration, five different jet placement schemes are examined to evaluate their effectiveness in controlling the flow.
-Each scheme is designated according to the position of the jets.
-For example, $J_1^1$ and $J_1^2$ refer to a pair of synthetic jets symmetrically positioned about the $x$-axis, with a net mass flow rate of zero across the pair.
-In the notation $J_1^1$, the subscript 1 indicates the first pair of synthetic jets, while the superscript 1 designates the first jet within that pair.